rokucommunity/brighterscript/docs/plugins.md

 ## Remove Comment and Print Statements

 Another common use case is to remove print statements and comments.
 Here's a plugin to do that:

+Note: Comments are not regular nodes in the AST, so to visit comments, there is an additional requirement to specify that the AST walk should also `visitComments`.
+In the case of comments, the first argument of the visitor function is a `Token`, not an `AstNode`.

 ```typescript
 import { isBrsFile, createVisitor, WalkMode, BeforeFileTranspileEvent, CompilerPlugin } from 'brighterscript';